A Heritage of Pride

 Visionary Design, Superb Results

 Architects John Robinson and Bill Newcomb have sculpted the picturesque, rolling beauty of Knox County, Ohio into a first-rate course that will test your mettle.
-Nestled in some of the most inspiring scenery in Ohio, this top rated, immaculately conditioned golf course offers nearly 7,000 yards of gentle hills and lush woods that combine to create a unique golf sanctuary that will reward and challenge you at every shot.
+Nestled in some of the most inspiring scenery in Ohio, this top rated, immaculately conditioned golf course offers nearly 7,000 yards of gentle hills and lush fairways that combine to create a unique golf sanctuary that will reward and challenge you at every shot.

 These renowned golf course architects have earned reputations as great designers who love the game.
 This fact is evident in all of the courses they’ve built in the U.S. and Canada, but nowhere more so than at Apple Valley.
 Here they perfectly employed their philosophy of creating a course that is beautiful, strategic, and at one with its setting.
 They succeeded in creating a course that requires careful thought as well as skillful play, but didn’t neglect to give golfers of all skill levels something to encourage them.